CIBS Funding for Research

 STEP 1: Application Guidelines for Funding International Business Research

 In addition to completing the Texas A&M University Application for Use of Human Subject in Research, researchers requesting CIBS funding must prepare the following information in written form and submit it at least 45 days in advance of the intended travel or data collection.
-(Note: This funding is only available for Mays Business School faculty or Mays doctoral students.)
+(Please Note: This funding is only available for Mays Business School faculty or Mays doctoral students.)

 - Your name, status (e.g. Mays faculty or Mays doctoral students, rank) and complete address including telephone number, email address and mail stop number.